cf020031308/redisio/README.md

 ## Commands

-See the commands list at [redis.io](https://redis.io/commands).
+See the list of Redis commands at [redis.io](https://redis.io/commands).

-Since `redisio` is designed to translate input and output strictly in [protocol](https://redis.io/topics/protocol) with little syntax sugar on calling but not any modification on data itself, any future commands of `redis` can be properly supported without update.
+Since `redisio` is designed to be implemented strictly in [protocol](https://redis.io/topics/protocol) with little syntax sugar on calling but not any modification on data itself, any future commands of `redis` can be properly supported without update.

 ### Write I: Commands and Pipelines

 Instance `redisio.Redis` is callable.

-Any direct calling on it sends the commands (either single command or multiple in list) to server then return itself immediately without reading replies in order to be called in chain conveniently:
+Any direct calling on it sends the commands (either single command or multiple in list) to the server and then return the client instance itself immediately without reading replies in order to be called in chain conveniently:

 ```python
 assert rd == rd('SET', 'x', 3)('GET', 'x')(['SET', 'x', 3], ['GET', 'x'])